Morse-Code-over-IP/protocol-cwcom/c/README.md

      - 4. Communication can be interrupted by sending a disconnect packet using `createDisconnectPacket` function.

 #### 10. **Security Considerations:**
-   - - CWComm protocol does not inherently provide encryption or authentication.
+   - - CWCom protocol does not inherently provide encryption or authentication.
 If secure communication is required, external mechanisms like SSL/TLS should be used.

 #### 11. **Dependencies:**
    - - Standard C libraries for string manipulation and memory copying.

 #### 12. **References:**
-   - - CWComm protocol design inspired by Morse code communication principles and closed-circuit telegraphy concepts.
+   - - CWCom protocol design inspired by Morse code communication principles and closed-circuit telegraphy concepts.

-This description provides a C-specific overview of the CWComm protocol, including data structures, commands, and example usage.
-Implementers can use this description as a reference to create CWComm protocol implementations in the C programming language.
+This description provides a C-specific overview of the CWCom protocol, including data structures, commands, and example usage.
+Implementers can use this description as a reference to create CWCom protocol implementations in the C programming language.

 ### Protocol API Description